-Temperatures down to 1.4 K only with a Precision Calibrated Sensor.
+Temperatures down to 1.4 K or a Precision Calibrated Sensor.

-To increase accuracy, perform a SoftCal with the controller and sens After sensor calibration, the custom sensor curve replaces the standard Curve 10.
+To increase accuracy, perform SoftCal with the controller an After sensor calibration, the sensor curve replaces the sta Curve 10.

 A Lake Shore SoftCal applies only to Silicon Diodes.
 A 2-point SoftCal takes data points at 77.35 K and 305 K. A 3-point SoftCal takes data points at 4.2 K, 77.35 K, and 305 K.